interconnectit/quizzlestick/readme.txt

 A new item will appear in the dashboard menu for Quizzes which will allow you to create and manage your quizzes.

+== Screenshots ==

+1. Back end settings for the quiz

+2. Front end interface

 == Frequently Asked Questions ==

+= Is there any limit to the number of quizzes I can create?= As quizzes are a post type, there is no limit to the number of quizzes and they will be displayed in the same way your posts are!

 == Changelog ==